• To close the gaps in learning

 It is also recognised that many of our students need a positive outlet for excess energy and may be offered additional sessions of sports throughout the week using the centre’s fitness gym.

-4.9 It is the policy of The Clifton Centre PRU that Sex and Relationships Education should form part of the curriculum of the school, particularly in view of the high level of teenage pregnancies and sexually transmitted diseases amongst young people in Salford as well as nationwide.
-The school aims to provide the opportunity for students to learn about sex and relationships through question and discussion in an atmosphere without embarrassment through Science, Personal, Social and Health Education (PSHE) and through the school nurse.
+4.9 It is the policy of The Clifton Centre PRU that Sex and Relationships Education should form part of the curriculum of the school.
+The school aims to provide the opportunity for students to learn about sex and relationships through question and discussion in an atmosphere without embarrassment through Personal, Social and Health Education (PSHE), through the school nurse and SHINE, which are a sexual health advisory service for young people.
 We endeavour to give students the opportunity to learn the facts while dispelling myths and half-truths without creating fear or anxiety through these programmes.
 Regular contact with outside agencies further enriches the opportunities students are offered to explore sensitive issues.
 The Sex and Relationships Education policy provides more in depth information regarding this.

 5. The role of the subject leader